cognitum-octopus/cognipy/docsrc/installation.rst

 **Why it is done this way?**

-The sorfware emerged as an offspring of FluentEditor and therefore it has some common parts.
+The software emerged as an offspring of FluentEditor and therefore it has some common parts.
 One of them is the .net.
-Anyway, with your help we are going to move to java :).
+We are planning to move these parts to java so whole stack will be more technology consistent.
 The convert_to_java branch already contains the project files converted automatically from .net to java.
 Anyway, manual crafting is now required to make it all work.